DevExpress/devextreme-documentation/concepts/05 UI Components/PieChart/10 Series/55 Group Smaller Points.md

 Smaller points on the **PieChart** can be collected in a single group in one of the following modes:

 - **Top N**
 Top N points with the biggest values remain ungrouped; all other points form a group.
-The **smallValuesGrouping**.[topCount](/api-reference/20%20Data%20Visualization%20Widgets/dxPieChart/5%20Series%20Types/CommonPieChartSeries/smallValuesGrouping/topCount.md '/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/smallValuesGrouping/#topCount') option specifies the N.
+The **smallValuesGrouping**.[topCount](/api-reference/20%20Data%20Visualization%20Widgets/dxPieChart/5%20Series%20Types/CommonPieChartSeries/smallValuesGrouping/topCount.md '/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/smallValuesGrouping/#topCount') property specifies the N.

     ---
     ##### jQuery